 In preceding posts on learning game design, I’ve focused on game goals, game mechanics, and a variety of game elements.
 Continuing with game elements, this post focuses on rewards and scoring.
 Let’s look at rewards first.

 Rewards can be anything players earn via game play.
 Some games have them.
 Many games don’t.
 The new wave in learning games—and in gamification of learning—is to give players achievements for accomplishing certain tasks or hitting certain milestones.
 There is a general trend toward giving a LOT of rewards—and this isn’t necessarily a good thing in learning games.
-Karl Kapp’s book, The Gamification of Learning and Instruction, has an excellent chapter on rewards/achievements and how to use them effectively.
-These general rules are gleaned from Chapter 10 of his book:
+Here are some general rules for rewards:

 - Reward people for completing boring tasks but not interesting ones.
 If the task in a game is interesting, the task itself (or the accomplishment of it) is the reward.